denialromeo/borders-quiz/README.md

 ## Development Guide

 Adding a quiz is simple.
 Just add relevant entries to [borders.json](/borders-quiz/build-question/borders.json) and [quiz-modes.json](/borders-quiz/game/quiz-modes.json).
-You can also play with some settings in [game-settings.json](/borders-quiz/game/game-settings.json) (e.g. more precise maps, prepending "the", manually giving tougher answer choices than the default algorithm).
+You can also play with some settings in [game-settings.json](/borders-quiz/game/game-settings.json) (e.g. more precise maps, prepending "the", giving tougher answer choices than the default algorithm).

 However, you must observe these rules or the game will break -